 - With this document, you can make the final visa application at the Korean Embassy in your home country

 We can never guarantee that you get a student visa to Korea (or any other country).
 But so far none of our students who have been accepted by the universities have been rejected a visa.
+However, it is harder for students aged 40+ to get a student visa to Korea.
 Read more about student visa to Korea.

 The purpose of a student visa is to let you stay in Korea while you study.
 You can usually arrive a couple of weeks before your course starts and stay a couple of weeks afterwards.
 For more details on this contact the Korean embassy in your country.

 How many lessons do I have each week?
 How intense are the courses?

 In Korean university language programs, you have 20 lessons per week, 4 lessons per day, Monday to Friday.

 In Lexis you can choose between 15 or 25 lessons per week, 3-5 lessons per day, Monday to Friday.